mcmah309/rust_core/book/src/introduction/FAQ.md

 # FAQ

-## Why Use Rust Core If I Don't Know Rust?
+## Why Use Rust Core Even If I Don't Know Rust?
 ***
 From a language perspective we believe Dart is sadly lacking in a few areas, of which this package solves: